Manju1392k/ThunderFitnessGym-Website/README.md

 # Framework

 The Below Table Framework's is used in this Project.
 To run this Project.
-This framework has been installed in system with same Version or Lastest Version
+This framework has been installed in system with same Version or Latest Version

 | Framewokr  | Version |
 | ------------- | ------------- |